Last Updated: June 2026 12 min read

 • No state inheritance tax.
 Florida is one of 38 states with no inheritance tax.

-• Property taxes: Watch out—when an inherited home is no longer a homestead, the Save Our Homes cap is removed.
-Property taxes can jump 30-50% at the next reassessment.
+• Property taxes: Watch out, when an inherited home is no longer a homestead, the Save Our Homes cap may be removed or reassessed.
+The new tax bill depends on county assessment, market value, exemptions, and who owns the property after death.

 Step-by-Step: Selling an Inherited Home in Florida